Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Theoretical Framework for Entropic Uncertainty

-In the following, we consider the scenario where we have access to a dataset $\mathcal{D}$ where each entry is a query $q$, the generated sequence $\mathcal{T}$ and an annotation $Y \in \{0, 1\}$ expressing whether $\mathcal{T}$ is a correct answer to $q$.
-Please note that this annotation depends on the LLM used to generate $\mathcal{T}$.
-We consider that a realistic size for such a dataset is hundreds or thousands of entries.
+We consider a dataset $\mathcal{D}$ where each entry is a query $q$, the generated sequence $\mathcal{T}$, and an annotation $Y \in \{0, 1\}$ indicating whether $\mathcal{T}$ is a correct (therefore considered non-hallucinatory) answer to $q$.
+Note that this annotation depends on the LLM used to generate $\mathcal{T}$.
+A realistic dataset size is on the order of hundreds to thousands of entries.

 To build a more nuanced supervised detector, we define features based on the entropic contributions of tokens at specific ranks.
-For the $j$-th generation in the sequence and for the rank $k \in \{1, \dots, K\}$, the entropic contribution of the $k$-th ranked token is
+For the $j$-th token generation and given $k \in \{1, \dots, K\}$, the entropic contribution of the $k$-th ranked token is

-Note that the actually sampled token at step $j$ may not be the highest-ranked token ($k=1$), especially with $T_{\text{samp}}\succsim1$.
-Our features are computed based on the probabilities of the tokens at fixed ranks $k$, regardless of which token was sampled.
+Note that the actually sampled token at step $j$ may not be the highest-ranked token ($k=1$), especially with high $T_{\text{samp}}$.
+Our estimation leverages the probabilities of the tokens at fixed ranks $k$, regardless of which token was sampled.
 We consider weighing each term of $\tilde{H}_K(q, t_{<j})$ (Eq.~\eqref{eq:H_K}) according to its rank $k$: